 HIGHER GROUND CONCERT MUSIC STAGE

 The Higher Ground Fair features two music stages for a weekend filled with songs, artists, and music of the Rocky Mountains.
-The Concert Music Stage is jam-packed with performances throughout the weekend and the Dinerside Stage features emerging regional artists all weekend long!
+The Higher Ground Concert Stage is jam-packed with performances throughout the weekend and the Sunrise Stage features emerging and local artists at the fair's entrance during the early morning hours!

-Don’t miss them this year - some of our top favorites returning, and some extraordinary debut bands on the Higher Ground Fair Concert Stage in 2021!
+Don’t miss them this year - some of our top favorites returning, and some extraordinary debut bands on both Higher Ground Fair Stages in 2023!

-Interested in participating at Higher Ground Fair 2021?
+Interested in performing at the 2023 Higher Ground Fair?

 Wind River Dancers